keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 The key difference between monads and these monoids above is that monads form an _additive function_ in contrast to _additive data_.
 Functions of the form `A => F[B]` are combinable using `>=>` to produce new functions of the same form, and this operation is associative, which means that monads form semigroups under Kleisli composition.
 They form monoids as the `pure()` function satisfies the identity element in that it doesn't alter its argument when composed to either the left or right side of a function of the form `A => F[B]`.

 > To be really pedantic, monads are functors.
-All functors in Scala are functors from Scala types into other Scala types, making them endofunctors because they map back into the same category--the category of Scala types.
+All functors in Scala are functors from Scala types into other Scala types, making them endofunctors because they map back into the same category: the category of Scala types.
 This affirms an [infamous joke][]: _Monads are just monoids in the category of endofunctors, what's the problem?_

 In addition to being monoids, Scala's [`List`]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/stdlib/ListSpec.scala#L32-L63) and